Lala Sukuna: Statesman

 One of Ratu Sukuna's greatest achievements was his role in the establishment of the Native Land Trust Board.
 Most of the land of Fiji was owned by the mataqali, or clans, but worked by Indo-Fijian farmers.
 Prior to 1940, each clan individually negotiated the terms of leasing the land to those who farmed it, resulting in a wide variation of lease terms.
 As most landholdings were small, few mataqali were able to develop their plots to any large degree.
 The then colonial governor, Sir Arthur Gordon, proposed establishing a central body to hold the land in trust and lease it to willing farmers on terms that would be uniform throughout Fiji.
 The pressing need of the time was to provide land for a growing population of Indo-Fijian farmers, without expropriating it from its Fijian owners, and to do so in a way that was consistent.
 As early as 1933, Ratu Sukuna had recognised this problem, and had told the Great Council of Chiefs, "We regard the Indian desire for more permanent tenancy as a natural and legitimate consequence an agricultural community settling in any country.
 But how was this desire to be reconciled with the need to protect the interests of present and future Fijian landowners?"
 The Native Land Trust Board scheme emerged as a solution.

 Persuading the various mataqali to accept the scheme, however, was far from easy.
 The landowners were being asked to surrender, forever, the control of their land, and entrust its administration to a central authority that would act in the national interest, as well as that of the owners.
-Almost single-handedly, Ratu Sukuna set about explaining the proposal to every mataqali in Fiji.
+Ratu Sukuna set about explaining the proposal to every mataqali in Fiji.
 Rather than rely on radio broadcasts or printed flyers, he determined to take the proposal in person to every village in the country.
-After explaining it to the people, he would leave to allow the idea to percolate and would return later to answer more questions.
-If necessary, he would return again and again, gradually building a consensus in favour of the plan.
-Finally, after a long and vigorous debate, the Great Council of Chiefs approved the scheme in what Sir Philip Mitchell, the then Governor, described as "one of the greatest acts of faith and trust in colonial history."
-Ratu Sukuna himself was assigned the task of examining each landholding and deciding what portion should be reserved for the present and future needs of the mataqali, and what portion should be made available for leasing.
+After a long debate, the Great Council of Chiefs approved the scheme in what Sir Philip Mitchell, the then Governor, described as "one of the greatest acts of faith and trust in colonial history."
+Sukuna himself was assigned the task of examining each landholding and deciding what portion should be reserved for the present and future needs of the mataqali, and what portion should be made available for leasing.

 Meanwhile, Sukuna had become Secretary for Fijian Affairs.
 In 1944, he reestablished the Native Regulations Board, later renamed the Fijian Affairs Board.
 Then in 1950, he was appointed as an advisor to the British delegation to the Fourth Committee at Lake Success.
-He said that while self-government was indeed the goal in the South Pacific, it would have to be of a kind that the local people could understand and work with.